 Simple & Easy Madras Lentils Recipe in Instant Pot

-Dal Maharani Recipe is one of my favorite recipes to make over the weekend.
+Madras Lentils also known as Dal Maharani is one of my favorite recipes to make over the weekend.
 It is warm and comforting and just perfect for that indulging meal that one craves over the weekend.

 Believe me, you will love it equally with these subtle changes.